KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-dice.md

 Structure|Type|Description
 ---------|----|-----------
-result                                       |(string)                     |whether the diceaddress method was successful DiceCCaddress                                |(string)                     |taking the dice contract's EVAL code as a modifyer, this is the public address that corresponds to the dice contract's privkey
+result                                       |(string)                     |whether the diceaddress method was successful DiceCCaddress                                |(string)                     |taking the dice contract's EVAL code as a modifier, this is the public address that corresponds to the dice contract's privkey
 Dicemarker                                   |(string)                     |the unmodified public address generated from the dice contract's privkey
-CCaddress                                    |(string)                     |taking the dice contract's EVAL code as a modifyer, this is the CC address from the pubkey of the user myCCaddress                                  |(string)                     |taking the dice contract's EVAL code as a modifyer, this is the CC address from the pubkey of the user myaddress                                    |(string)                     |the public address of the pubkey used to launch the chain
+CCaddress                                    |(string)                     |taking the dice contract's EVAL code as a modifier, this is the CC address from the pubkey of the user myCCaddress                                  |(string)                     |taking the dice contract's EVAL code as a modifier, this is the CC address from the pubkey of the user myaddress                                    |(string)                     |the public address of the pubkey used to launch the chain

 #### :pushpin: Examples: